-- " Fold the wheelchair by pulling up on the seat after first taking off the cushion and folding the footplates. - " Hold the handles firmly and also the front pieces of the chair, being careful to make sure the brakes are on.
+- " First remove the cushion and fold the footplates, if possible. - " Fold the wheelchair by pulling up on the seat. - " Hold the handles firmly and also the front pieces of the chair, being careful to make sure the brakes are on.
 Lift the chair onto the edge of the boot or door and slide the chair in, keeping your back straight and bending your hips and knees. - " If you are finding it too heavy, look at using equipment that can help to lift the wheelchair into the car or a rack (like a bicycle rack) that can be fitted to the back of the car.